-- D4 specifies the faculty code; 0 for University requirement (core program) courses, and 1 for the faculty of Engineering, 2 for the Faculty of business and economics, and 3 for the Faculty of Pharmacy and drug technology, 4 for the Faculty of Physical Therapy, 5 for the Faculty of Organic Agriculture, etc. - D3 specifies the code of the scientific department in the faculty that offers this course.
-The value of this digit may have a number from 1 to 9. - $D_2$ specifies the group level inside the department.
-The value of this digit may have a number from 0 to 9. - $D_1$ specifies the course level inside the group, either mandatory or elective.
-The value of this digit may have a number from 0 to 9.
+- D4 specifies the faculty code; 0 for University requirement (core program) courses, and 1 for the faculty of Engineering, 2 for the Faculty of businessand economics, and 3 for the Faculty of Pharmacy and drug technology,4for the Faculty of Physical Therapy, 5 for the Faculty of Organic Agriculture, etc. - D3 specifies the code of the scientific department in the faculty that offersthis course.
+The value of this digit may have a number from 1 to 9.

+D_2 and D_1 specifies the course number inside the department.